norimuster

 People with spiritual questions might join to find answers.
 People who grew up neglected or abused might join to find a surrogate family, or family structure, where they can relive their childhood and work out their developmental issues.

 In my case, I was looking for answers.
 I did not want to join a group, but they talked me into it.
-They said that I would never find god on my own.
+They said that I would never find God on my own.

 Naïve rich people might be drawn in by conmen who flatter them and make them believe that the cult can offer help with their career.